lucasdillmann/nginx-ignition/README.md

 ## Getting started

+nginx ignition is available as a Docker image and can be run locally on a Linux or macOS machine.

 ### Docker
 Run the following in your terminal to start nginx ignition using Docker.
 If you don't have Docker already, you will need to install it first (follow [this link](https://www.docker.com/get-started/) for instructions).